 Be supportive of the unique risks present when LGBTIQA+ employees travel overseas

 All travellers face risks overseas and we know that risks can be higher for LGBTIQA+ employees or employees with LGBTIQA+ dependents in some countries.
 Every country is unique in its approach to LGBTIQA+ people.
 It's the employee’s responsibility to get the facts first and take steps to reduce risks.

 Before they travel LGBTIQA+ staff should read the travel advisories available on , discuss any concerns with their manager or Principal and consider contacting the embassy or consulate for each of their destinations for specific advice.

 - Be aware of the risks of violence & discrimination

 - Looking after your health

-Other support services available for LGBTIQ+ staff and allies
+Other support services available for LGBTIQA+ staff and allies

-- The department’s (officers with the pride flag next to their name are trained as LGBTIQ+ allies)
+- The department’s (officers with the pride flag next to their name are trained as LGBTIQA+ allies)